-In Fig. 2.4 we can see on the left a toolbox that allows us to change the state of this segmentation tool, on the right hand side we can see a three-dimensional view of the two sets of DICOM images.
-To create this view we have used the information from the DICOM header.
-This has placed each image plane in the machine or magnet coordinate system.
-In the images we are using you will see lines across the image picture, this comes from the saturated MR signals so that we can track myocardial motion.
-In the images that we see we have straight saturated bands indicating that these are the reference images.
+In Fig. 1.6 we can see on the left a toolbox that allows us to change the state of this segmentation tool, on the right hand side we can see a three-dimensional view of the two sets of DICOM images.
+To create this view we have used the following information from the DICOM header:

 - · Pixel spacing

-- Image orientation patient
+- · Image orientation patient

-- · Image position patient
+- Image position patient

 - Rows

 - Columns